SeSaMe-NUS/genie/README.md

 ## Running GENIE

-There are several main parts of GENIE project.
+There are several main parts of the GENIE project.
 The core is a library `/lib/libgenie.a` with the main functionality.
-To see how to use the library, you can check source code in either `/example` or `/test`.
+To see how to use the library, you can check the source code in either `/example` or `/test` directories.
 Tests are the simplest  applications built on top of GENIE library.
 Other utilities include a compression performance toolkit in `/perf` and miscellaneous utilities in `/utility`.
 All of these tools are compiled into `/bin` directory.

 ### Compression performance toolkit